-- 1 Plug one end of a modem cable (D) into the modem connector (A) on the back of the PC (C).
-This connector may be labeled with either Line or a modem connector symbol. - 2 Plug the other end of the cable (D) into the telephone service line jack (E) on the wall.
+- Plug one end of a modem cable (D) into the modem connector (A) on the back of the PC (C).
+This connector may be labelled with either Line or a modem connector symbol. - 2 Plug the other end of the cable (D) into the telephone line socket (E) on the wall.